Makktu/StarDrifter-2025/README.md

 ### Fri 2 May 2025
 Started implemeting universal speed that all objects will move in relation to.
 Also, Regular Mode and Arcade Mode idea.

+### Sat 3 May 2025
+Working on arcade/regular mode toggle